 The short sale process for sellers is a complicated one, however, and should not be ventured into without the help of an experienced real estate agent.
-Not every lender will agree to being “shorted” on the loan by a buyer eager to pay less for a house than what is still owed, either.
+Not every lender will agree to be “shorted” on the loan by a buyer eager to pay less for a house than what is still owed, either.
 But, because some banks and credit unions would rather have some money over none at all, they do sometimes approve the sale of a house at a discounted price so that they can get the growing debt off of their books.
 It helps you, too:

 - You will get more time in your home—and, thus, more time to prepare to leave it—since it can take a while to find the right buyer and because the bank has to approve the sale.
 In some states, like California, this can equal three to six more months in the house.